mionica/pastiera/README.md

 1. Build the app or install the APK
 2. Open the app and go to Settings → System → Languages & input → Virtual keyboard → Manage keyboards
-3. Enable "Pastiera Physical Keyboard"
+3. Enable "TypeQ25 Physical Keyboard"
-4. When typing, switch to Pastiera from your keyboard selector
+4. When typing, switch to TypeQ25 from your keyboard selector

 ## Configuration

-Open the Pastiera app to access settings:
+Open the TypeQ25 app to access settings:

 - **Long Press Duration**: Adjust how long you need to hold a key for long-press to activate
 - **Auto-Capitalize First Letter**: Toggle automatic capitalization